 Surgical Spirit has Sheila's bitch of a mother, who maybe says a handful of lines that don't criticize anything or anyone.
 It's hinted that at least some of it was an act, designed to see exactly what her daughter's new boyfriend was like, but then again, this is the woman who readily admitted to driving her husband into an early grave.

 In Helix, The Farragut brothers had an angry, violent drunk for a father, which, according to Alan, lies at the root of some of Peter's behavioral tics.
 In one of his video logs, Peter uses a hand signal that used to mean their father was home and angry to communicate his distress at working for Arctic Biosystems, either as a deliberate warning, or reflexively.
 When infected with The Virus, Peter holes up in Air Vent Passageways, which Alan points out mirrors Peter's tendency to hide from their father in the attic.

 In the Masters of Horror episode "Imprint", the disfigured prostitute's father was a violent drunk who beat her mother and raped his inbred daughter, prompting her to kill him.

-Joy's father kidnapped her and kept her locked up with no ability to contact the outside world, all just because she was supposedly The Chosen One who was needed to help the society, which he was part of, gain immortality.
+Joy's father kidnapped her and kept her locked up with no ability to contact the outside world, all just because she was supposedly The Chosen One who was needed to help the society, of which he was a member, gain immortality.